 The conversations in your industry may impact you too — positively or negatively! — so keep yourself in the loop about the bigger conversation.

-In ye olden days, brand monitors had to scour newspapers and intercept every town crier to manually keep up with things.
+In ye olden days, brand monitors had to scour news sites and intercept every town crier to manually keep up with things.
 Thank goodness we live in ye current days, where a bevvy of digital brand monitoring tools are at our fingertips.

-Hootsuite Streams allow you to keep track of mentions, keywords and hashtags on multiple platforms, all in one place.
-Civilized!
+Hootsuite Streams allow track your brand mentions, keywords and hashtags on multiple platforms, all in one place.
+Streams shows you your own posts and the engagement you get, and you can set an automatic refresh interval so it’s always updated.

 Want even more of that hot goss?
 Hootsuite Insights provides data from 1.3 trillion social posts in real time.
 Save keywords and Boolean strings to discover trends and patterns, and visualize brand sentiment with word clouds and meters.

 Mentionlytics is a complete web and social media monitoring solution.
-Use it to discover everything that is being said about your brand, your competitors, or any keyword on Twitter, Instagram, Facebook, Youtube, Pinterest and all web sources (news, blogs, etc.).
+Use it to discover everything that is being said about your brand online, as well as your competitors, or any keyword on Twitter, Instagram, Facebook, Youtube, Pinterest and all web sources (news, blogs, etc.).

 Bonus: you can also view your Mentionlytics results in the Hootsuite dashboard.